likhity/asu-course-tracker/README.md

 So I gave up on this ~~essentially useless~~ project and decided to just put it on GitHub.

-I was never able to get the teacher that I wanted for CSE310 and I had to take one that starts at 7:30 AM in the morning with a not so amazing teacher.
+I was never able to get the teacher that I originally wanted for CSE310.

 And I lived ~~happily~~ ever after.
 The End.